S-wald/LangClass-CNN/README.md

-# LangClass
+# Introduction
-Intellij + MiniConda Python setup
+This notebook contains implementations of different CNNs for detecting programming languages from source code.

-Code copied from notebook published in https://github.com/IBM/Project_CodeNet/blob/main/notebooks/Project_CodeNet_LangClass.ipynb
+Please find the documentation in the [notebook](src/LangClass.ipynb).